jonidelv/generator-create-redux-app/README.md

     ),
   })
   ```
-For further examples see the[official documentation](https://github.com/reactjs/reselect#createstructuredselectorinputselectors-selectorcreator--createselector).
+For further examples see the [official documentation](https://github.com/reactjs/reselect#createstructuredselectorinputselectors-selectorcreator--createselector).

 ### Uninstall